SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 ### Goal

-Create a small, low-risk experiment using the HDB Resales artefact.
+Create a small, low-risk experiment using the HDB Resales Sandbox Series.

 ### Example experiments